 The elastic blade model inputs were developed based on the laser-scanned geometries described in the previous section.
 The elastic and mass properties of the DJI Phantom 3 blade were determined experimentally through coupon testing, described in Ref.
 8. For the SUI Endurance blade, mass and material properties were not available.
 The effects of the elastic blade were therefore approximated by iteratively adjusting the mass and elastic properties of the blades in the CAMRAD II input until the modeled deflection matched the experimentally determined blade deflection.
 In the case of the SUI Endurance blade, both the torsional and out-of-plane measured deflections were very small.
-The torsion deflection was just over 1 mm at maximum thrust.
+The torsion deflection was unmeasurable, and the out-of-plane deflection was just over 1 mm at maximum thrust.
 The CAMRAD II results showed no significant difference in thrust or power when these deflections were included.